-Many aspiring entrepreneurs and business owners obsess about starting a new business.
-This obsession can be all-encompassing and most never get started.
+Many aspiring entrepreneurs and business owners obsess about starting a business.
+This obsession can be all-encompassing, and most never get started.

 There are many reasons for this.

 Some are naturally afraid to start something new.